CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 1. When prompted, provide username as **adminuser** and password as **Pa55w.rd**.

-   >**Note**: Do not wait for the deployment to complete but instead proceed to the next task.
+   >**Note:** Do not wait for the deployment to complete, but instead proceed to the next task.
 The deployment should take about 3 minutes.

 ### Task 2: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers

-In this task, you enable essential monitoring capabilities by registering the Microsoft.Insights and Microsoft.AlertsManagement resource providers, which are required for Azure Monitor and alerting functionalities.
+In this task, you enable essential monitoring capabilities by registering the Microsoft.Insights and Microsoft.AlertsManagement resource providers are required for Azure Monitor and alerting functionalities.

 1. To register the Microsoft.Insights and Microsoft.AlertsManagement resource providers, on **SEA-SVR2**, from the Cloud Shell pane, enter the following commands, and after entering each command, press Enter.